 15 Boxing Champions With Incredible Ape Indices

 The significance of reach in boxing goes way back to the early beginnings of the sport.
-Legend has it that Dan Donnelly, one of the pioneers in professional boxing and the first Irish-born heavyweight champion, had the longest arms in boxing history and could literally touch his knees without bending down.
+Legend has it that Dan Donnelly, one of the pioneers in professional boxing and the first Irish-born heavyweight champion who stood at only 6'0", had the longest arms in boxing history and could literally touch his knees without bending down.
 It was believed that this contributed greatly to this undefeated boxer's success in the ring.

-Normally, the average reach of a person usually correlates with his or her height.
+Ape index measures your arm span relative to your height.
+A common method of calculation is having the height subtracted from the arm span.
+Normally, the average reach of a person usually correlates with his or her height which gives a neutral size ratio.
 However, most boxers have an arm span that is significantly longer than their height.
-The average reach of a boxer is usually 2.5” longer than a normal man his height.
+The average reach of a boxer is usually 2.5” longer than a normal man his height giving most boxers a positive ape index of 2.5".
 This is not to say boxing increases one’s reach.
 It just happens that longer armed humans have an advantage in boxing and hence tend to become boxers, but this is not absolute.

 You don’t have to be a rocket scientist to appreciate the importance of reach or arm span in boxing.
 Basically, it allows you to stay on the outside and pepper your opponent with jabs.
 It is an advantage both offensively and defensively because a long jab, when used properly, can set up attacks and keep an aggressive opponent at bay.